Systemd

 Cookbook

-View the content of a service unit
+View the contents of a service unit

 systemctl cat myservice.service